t83714/opa-workshop/tutorial2.md

     - The demo db will be auto re-created before first test case run
   - Observe how SQL statement is generated from partial eval AST (Abstract Syntax Tree)

+Please note: You can find the database initialisation script from [here](./tutorial2App/sql).

 ### Tutorial Task 2

 Read the opa policy [policies/object/document/allow.rego](./policies/object/document/allow.rego) and understand the policy logic.